SalmaSecurity/Cyber-Threat-Mapping-with-MITRE-ATT-CK-Real-World-Case-Study/README.md

 In the following sections, we will analyze this case in detail and map the observed adversary tactics, techniques, and procedures (TTPs) to the relevant ATT&CK framework categories, following the four steps mentioned previously.

+**Step 1: Let's Find the Behavior**

+In this step, the objective is to **closely** analyze the narrative report and extract key details about the adversary's actions during the cyber intrusion.

+The first thing to do is looking for **key events** in the report that describe the adversary's actions throughout the attack, with a focus on the verbs and actions described in the narrative.
+These verbs will help identify what the adversary did, which can then be mapped to specific tactics or techniques in the MITRE ATT&CK framework.

+All this could be broken down into three phases:

+**- Pre-compromise:** What preparation or reconnaissance activities did the adversary perform before the initial compromise?

+In this phase, the adversary often conducts reconnaissance or preparation activities before the actual compromise.

+The adversary in this case is the STATIC KITTEN group.
+After searching ATT&CK's group section without results, additional research on STATIC KITTEN reveals:
+-Active since at least early 2017.
+-Primarily targets regions like the Middle East, Eurasia, and Central Asia.
+-Known for PowerShell-based malware families, such as NTSTATS and CloudSTATS.
+-Their main method of delivery involves spear-phishing emails with malicious Microsoft Word documents as attachments.

+This indicates that STATIC KITTEN likely performed reconnaissance by gathering professional email information and other details about the targets to craft spear-phishing emails.
+The report also highlights that the adversary downloaded suspicious ZIP files from a cloud storage platform to two hosts, which could suggest preparatory efforts to deliver their malicious payload.

+**- Initial compromise:** How did the adversary gain access to the victim's system or network?

+This phase covers how the adversary **gained access** to the victim's system or network.

+According to the report, STATIC KITTEN used **phishing activity** to deliver tools like ScreenConnect and Atera to government, telecom, and technology entities in the Middle East and South Asia.

+In one instance, they used the Atera RMM tool during a spear-phishing campaign against a healthcare entity in the Middle East.
+The adversary’s primary method of initial access seems to involve spear-phishing emails that deliver malicious ZIP files from cloud storage providers.

+**- Post-compromise:** What did the adversary do after gaining access?

+After gaining access, the adversary continues their operations by waiting for the victim to upload and execute malicious files.

+In this case, the malicious file is an MSI installer for Atera Agent remote management software.
+Executing the ZIP file results in the installation of the Atera MSI, which gives the adversary persistent access.

+The report mentions that at least six additional hosts attempted to retrieve the same ZIP file, suggesting a broad spear-phishing campaign targeting multiple users.

+To maintain persistence, STATIC KITTEN relies on legitimate RMM tools like Atera, delivered via MSI files, making detection more challenging for defenders.
+They also often rename installer files to evade detection.

+STATIC KITTEN is known to reuse techniques across campaigns, although they may update or rewrite their tooling.
+While they may use a different RMM tool, their method of delivering it through cloud storage providers often remains the same.

+**Step 2: Research the Behavior**

+In this step, we need to gather **deeper insights** into the specific behaviors mentioned in the report about STATIC KITTEN and their use of remote management tools (RMM) and spear-phishing campaigns.
+This will help us understand the technical details and context, aiding in a more precise mapping to MITRE ATT&CK.

+**1. Adversary Tools and Techniques**

+[Atera](https://www.atera.com/fr/) and [ScreenConnect](https://screenconnect.connectwise.com/) are legitimate remote management tools often abused by adversaries for persistence or lateral movement.
+We need to examine how these tools are used for malicious purposes:

+- Atera RMM is designed for remote monitoring and management but can be exploited by adversaries to maintain persistence in compromised systems.
+- ScreenConnect is a remote desktop tool that, if used maliciously, enables adversaries to control a victim’s machine remotely.

+Both tools allow adversaries to hide in plain sight since these are legitimate software often found in IT environments.

+**2. Spear-Phishing**

+The report highlights the use of spear-phishing emails to deliver ZIP files containing malicious payloads.
+We should research known spear-phishing techniques:

+- How adversaries craft phishing emails to evade detection (e.g., spoofing trusted entities or leveraging social engineering).
+- The use of MSI installers to deliver malware, which can be tricky to detect because MSI files are standard Windows files used to install legitimate software.

+**3. Network Protocols and Infrastructure**

+Msiexec.exe, a standard Windows process used to execute MSI installers, is leveraged in this campaign.
+We should research:

+- How msiexec.exe is used in attacks (e.g., running an installer via command line).
+- HTTP/HTTPS usage for downloading the malicious ZIP file from cloud storage, which might evade detection due to its common use in corporate environments.

+**Step 3: Translate the Behavior into a Tactic**

+To properly map the behavior of the adversary from the STATIC KITTEN report to the appropriate MITRE ATT&CK tactics, we need to understand their overall goals at each phase of the attack.
+Here's the breakdown:

+- Pre-compromise Phase
+**Reconnaissance:**
+The adversary is gathering information on the target, such as email addresses and professional information, which they can use for future spear-phishing campaigns.
+Behavior: Collecting email addresses and organizational information from the target.
+MITRE ATT&CK Tactic: Reconnaissance (TA0043)

+**Resource Development:**
+The adversary is preparing for the attack by setting up the necessary infrastructure, such as crafting malicious spear-phishing emails and downloading ZIP files with malicious payloads.
+Behavior: Downloading ZIP files and crafting spear-phishing emails for delivery.
+MITRE ATT&CK Tactic: Resource Development (TA0042)

+- Initial Compromise Phase
+**Initial Access:**
+The adversary gains entry into the target network by sending spear-phishing emails with malicious attachments.
+In this case, the delivery method includes ZIP files containing MSI installers, which are opened by the victim.
+Behavior: Spear-phishing emails used to deliver malicious payloads (e.g., ZIP files, MSI installers).
+MITRE ATT&CK Tactic: Initial Access (TA0001)

+- Post-compromise Phase
+**Execution:**
+After the initial compromise, the adversary runs the malicious code by executing the MSI files, which install RMM tools (Atera or ScreenConnect) on the victim’s system.
+Behavior: Execution of MSI installers to deploy Atera or ScreenConnect RMM tools.
+MITRE ATT&CK Tactic: Execution (TA0002)

+**Persistence:**
+The adversary establishes persistence in the network by using legitimate RMM tools that allow them to maintain access over time.
+They use Atera RMM and ScreenConnect, which enable remote control of the victim's machine.
+Behavior: Using legitimate RMM tools (Atera, ScreenConnect) to maintain access.
+MITRE ATT&CK Tactic: Persistence (TA0003)

+**Defense Evasion:**
+The adversary evades detection by using legitimate tools (like MSI installers and RMM tools) to blend in with legitimate traffic.
+They rename the installer files and use standard Windows processes (msiexec.exe) to avoid raising suspicions.
+Behavior: Using legitimate RMM tools and renaming installer files to avoid detection.
+MITRE ATT&CK Tactic: Defense Evasion (TA0005)

+**Lateral Movement:**
+The adversary moves within the network, potentially using the same RMM tools to access multiple systems after the initial compromise.
+There are indications that multiple hosts were targeted, suggesting lateral movement.
+Behavior: Using RMM tools to move laterally within the victim’s network.
+MITRE ATT&CK Tactic: Lateral Movement (TA0008)

+**Command and Control:**
+The adversary maintains control over the compromised systems using RMM tools.
+These tools allow the adversary to issue commands remotely, effectively controlling the victim’s machine.
+Behavior: Using RMM tools for remote control and maintaining communication with compromised systems.
+MITRE ATT&CK Tactic: Command and Control (TA0011)